Boston Residential Soil Testing

 The important Cation Exchange Capacity (CEC) is a measure of the soil’s ability to hold and exchange cations such as potassium, calcium and magnesium.
 The Percent Base Saturation (below the CEC on the report) shows values for potassium (target 2 to 7%), magnesium (target 10 to 15%) and calcium (target 65 to 75%).
 By adding materials, we can maintain both the CEC and Percent Base Saturation of potassium, magnesium and calcium.

 Lead is in all soil naturally.
-In New England additional lead to levels oconcern is introduced primarily by paint that weathers off or is removed from structures for maintenance.
+In New England additional lead is introduced primarily by paint that weathers off or is removed from structures for maintenance.
+This additional lead in the soil can raise lead amounts in the soil to levels of concern.
 The Estimated Total Lead number from a standard soil test if over 300 should be a concern and may indicate a need for a Total Sorbed Lead test.
 This pdf file is the University of Massachusetts Soil and Plant Nutrient Testing Laboratory Soil Lead: Interpretation, & Recommendations.
 University of Massachusetts Soil Lead: Testing, Interpretation, & Recommendation.